UmairFaiser/comdeck/RESOURCE_UPLOAD_GUIDE.md

 ## Directory Structure

-Resources are stored in the `public/resources/` directory, organized by subject and resource type:
+Resources are stored in the `public/resources/` directory, organized by subject and resource type.
+Video resources use external URLs and do not require file uploads:

 ```
 public/